pthaks/prudential_tests/readme.txt

 	c. scenario 3 - validCities
 	d. scenario 4 - invalid city names like special chars, a, b, c etc.
 5. Right Click on Runner.xml -> Run as TestNg suite.
-6. This should be run chromedriver.
+6. Tests are run on chrome browser only.
 7. Have attached the console outout (consoleoutput.txt) for your perusable.